keyvank/keyvank/README.md

 ### Hi there 👋

-This is 🪐Keyvan, a hardcore computer geek who, unlike all those boring so called "Software Engineers" 🙄, adores reinventing the wheel!
+This is 🪐Keyvan, a hardcore computer geek who adores reinventing the wheel!

 I have written:
  - 🐧 Operating Systems ([ZincOS](https://github.com/keyvank/zincos))